leedoff/PublicIP/PublicIP_x64/ReadMe_x64.txt

 2. How to use

-	After choosing the correct version (x86 or x64), you should rename the file to "PublicIP.exe" (because that is how it was originally intended to be called).
 	PublicIP is a Command-line based program.
 It needs to be run via the windows-command-line (cmd.exe).
-To run the program from cmd.exe, simply type the name of the file ("PublicIP" / "PublicIP_x64" / "PublicIP_x86").
+To run the program from cmd.exe, simply type the name of the file (PublicIP).
 	Upper- and lower-case generally do not matter.

 3. How it works

 	PublicIP simply fetches a string from canihazip.com and writes it to the console.
-As simple as it gets.

 4. License information